mathie/fuel/README.markdown

   example, having done 4,000 miles in the new C4 diesel over the past 4 months, averaging, according to the computer in there, 43mpg, how does that compare to the 29.8mpg we were getting in the Volvo?

+## Getting started

+To run the app locally, make sure you've got Ruby 1.9.x installed (I'm using 1.9.3, installed through rbenv) and PostgreSQL running.
+Install the gem dependencies with:

+    bundle install

+then create the database and insert the fuel price data:

+    createuser -s fuel
+    rake db:create:all
+    rake db:reset

+Now you can run the app server with:

+    foreman start

+and visit <http://localhost:5000/fuel_prices> to check out the fuel price data.